 On this page

-Asociația Pro Democrația (Pro Democracy Association) organises the “Youth Parliament” (Parlamentul Tineilor) in Romania since 2006 in partnership with the Chamber of Deputies from Romania, the 10th edition was having been organized in September-October 2018 and the 11th edition in November 2019.
-It is the top-level/nationwide educational project of a week-long mock parliament for young people.
-It is not a representative body of young people, as participants are not selected by their pears, but by the organisers.
-The youth parliament is therefore aiming at reinforcing youth knowledge and experience of democratic processes, agenda and procedure rules being very similar to the ones of the Romanian Chamber of Deputies.
+Asociația Pro Democrația (Pro Democracy Association) organised the “Youth Parliament” (Parlamentul Tineilor) in Romania since 2006 in partnership with the Chamber of Deputies from Romania, the 10th edition was organised in September-October 2018 and the 11th edition in November 2019.
+The “Youth Parliament” was top-level/nationwide educational project of a week-long mock parliament for young people.
+It was not a representative body of young people, as participants were not selected by their pears, but by the organisers.
+The youth parliament was, therefore, aiming at reinforcing youth knowledge and experience of democratic processes, agenda and procedure rules being very similar to the ones of the Romanian Chamber of Deputies.
 On the other hand, it is not ensuring representation of young people in decision making.

-At national level the National Council For Youth (NCFY) was established in 2020, including 50 representatives of youth civil society organisations, as the advisory structure of the Ministry of Youth and Sports with youth associations on developing and monitoring implementation of the youth policy at central level.
+At national level the National Council for Youth (NCFY) was established in 2020, including 50 representatives of youth civil society organisations, as the advisory structure of the Ministry of Youth and Sports with youth associations.
 The Ministry of Youth and Sports provides the secretariat of the NCFY.
 The Council is regulated by a Ministry Order.
+A new regulation of the Council is needed after the reorganisation of the youth policy responsibilities under the Ministry of Family, Youth and Equal Opportunities in January 2022, but it was not adopted until March 2022.

-At local and county level consultative councils have been funded and they are active and functional only in some municipalities or counties, depending on the commitment of the local authorities.
-About 10 Counties Councils in Romania regulated the existence and functioning of county level consultative councils by County Council Decision (an official document at county level).
-Local Councils are also free to regulate consultative councils by their decision, but only a dozen of them established a formal consultation mechanism with the youth.
-County and local councils are regulated following the model of the national one.
+At local and county level, consultative councils have been funded and they are active and functional only in some municipalities or counties, depending on the commitment of the local authorities.
+More than half of the Counties Councils in Romania regulated the existence and functioning of county level consultative councils by County Council Decision (an official document at county level).
+Local Councils are also free to regulate consultative councils by their decision and in the last years more and more local youth strategies have been adopted and local councils have been established as formal consultation mechanisms with the youth.
+County and local youth councils are regulated following the model of the national one.
+However, these are consultative bodies, not representative bodies.

 A law establishing the National Council of Youth from Romania was adopted in 2006 creating a representative structure of youth organisations (NGOs, trade unions, political parties youth branches etc.).
-However the law is not implemented from 2006 until 2021.
+However, the law was never implemented.
 The council was supposed to have both a representation and consultation role, but due to its very complicated and non-functional regulation it was never actually established.

 Role and responsibilities

-At national level, the Ministry of Youth and Sports ensures basic funding for meeting organisation (supplies and coffee breaks).
-Other costs are not covered by public budgets.
+At national level, the Ministry of Youth and Sports ensured (until 2021) basic funding for meeting organisation (supplies and coffee breaks).
+Other costs have not been covered by public budgets.

 Students Unions are organised in Romania on the basis of the general legislation for NGOs, the Government Ordinance no. 26/2000.